moderndive/moderndive/vignettes/paper.md

 The second common student comment and question:

-> "How do extract the values in the regression table?"
+> "How do we extract the values in the regression table?"

 While one might argue that extracting the intercept and slope coefficients can be simply done using `coefficients(score_model)`, what about the standard errors?
 A Google query of "_how do I extract standard errors from lm in r_" yields results from [the R mailing list](https://stat.ethz.ch/pipermail/r-help/2008-April/160538.html){target="_blank"} and from [crossvalidated](https://stats.stackexchange.com/questions/27511/extract-standard-errors-of-coefficient-linear-regression-r){target="_blank"} suggesting we run: